Leckalmeida/marketplaceInDjango/README.md

   - A powerful Python web framework that forms the backbone of the application.

 - **HTML and CSS:**
-  - HTML structures web pages, while CSS ensures a visually appealing and responsive user interface.
+  - HTML structures web pages, while Tailwind CSS ensures a visually appealing and responsive user interface.

 ## Getting Started